• Courses

 Checkpoint!
 Let’s see what we’ve created so far:

-• A Window Loaded Trigger that checks whether Vimeo video player is embedded in the web page (thanks to a Custom JavaScript variable).
+• A Window Loaded Trigger that checks whether the Vimeo video player is embedded in the web page (thanks to a Custom JavaScript variable).

 • A Vimeo Auto-Event Listener (as a Custom HTML tag) fires only when the aforementioned Window Loaded Trigger activates.
 Every time a Vimeo player interaction occurs, the listener will dispatch a Data Layer event with the following data: